asoliyarohit/asoliyarohit.github.io/_projects/100 Projects Goal - 1.md

 category: Python, Beginner, ETL
 ---

-TL;DR - I was bored and googled 100 DS projects and landed up on this medium article {https://amankharwal.medium.com/100-machine-learning-projects-aff22b22dd6e} by Aman Kharwal.
+TL;DR - I was bored and googled 100 DS projects and landed up on this [medium article](https://amankharwal.medium.com/100-machine-learning-projects-aff22b22dd6e) by Aman Kharwal.
 So just gonna do all the projects he did.

-So the first one is President Height Analysis, pretty basic liked doing it.
+The first one is President Height Analysis, pretty basic liked doing it.

 Let's load the data, go ahead download the file from [here](https://github.com/asoliyarohit/100-DS-project-exercise/blob/3e54408648e28c87e7342488f30e07d07dc2d841/Project%201%20-%20US%20president%20heights/president_heights.csv)